 On our second afternoon in Skopje, we stopped for lunch in the Old Bazaar, joined by Simon, one of the Germans we met during the free Skopje walking tour.
-We ate some delicious food: Tim and I chose Kebapchinya, Ana decided to get the ubiquitous Shopska salad, while Simon chose the baked beans.
+We ate some delicious food: Tim and I chose Kebapchinya, Ana decided to get the ubiquitous Shopska salad, and Simon chose the baked beans.
 Over lunch, somehow we also suddenly decided to go together on a Millennium Cross hike.

 We also talked about a lot of other things and discovered that we had a lot of things in common.
 Tim and Simon had actually gone to the same university, though they finished in slightly different years.
 Simon is a Political Science teacher, and my background is in the same field.
 Thus, we had really long and captivating conversations on interesting subjects.